Home

 Missouri boasts quite a variety of landscapes and a great diversity of trees and shrubs.
 As a result, Missouri's fall foliage season is pretty impressive and lasts up to six weeks.
 Dogwood, hickories, maples, black gum, sassafras, sumac, and Virginia creepers are among the most spectacular native trees in the fall.
 The best locations to enjoy fall colors include river banks, mountain tops, lush deciduous forests, and, of course, you can find all that in beautiful Missouri State Parks.

-Best time to see fall colors in Missouri
+Best Time to See Fall Leaves in Missouri

 Northern and western Missouri are usually the first areas in the state where fall colors appear.
 Southern and eastern parts of the state experience fall foliage about a week later.
 The best time to go leaf peeping in Missouri is usually around mid-October.
 At that time, you can see maples, oaks, hickories, and ashes in their full glory.
 Every year, the fall foliage season may start at a slightly different time, depending on the weather and rainfall.